Void-Stem/mangowm-simple/README.md

 3. chmod +x install.sh
 4. ./install.sh

-you can manage your icons and gtk settings in lxappearance
+you can manage your icons and gtk settings in lxappearance/wpgtk